• Skip to primary navigation

 Corn and lima bean succotash is the perfect picnic food.
 Succotash can be served room temperature or cold, makes a lot, and people love a good southern corn and bean side dish.

-Use Fresh Butter beans or Frozen Lima Beans For Succotash
+Use Fresh Butter Beans or Frozen Lima Beans For Succotash

 Fresh butterbeans need to be boiled in water ~ 25 minutes before using.

-Same with corn - use frozen corn if you're trying to get dinner on the table fast.
+Same with corn.
+Use frozen corn if you're trying to get dinner on the table fast.

 Optional Add Ons For Lima Bean and Corn Succotash